 Configuring a Remote Data Processor on Windows Servers

-Requirements: The Remote Data Processor requires Java to run on Windows Server.
-If you need to install Java on Windows, please get the latest runtime package from the Java Download site.
-The Java installation package should correspond to your Windows operating system version (32-bit or 64-bit).
+Requirements: The Remote Data Processor is a Java-based application.
+To run on Windows, please install Java.
+The latest Java Runtime Package can be downloaded from the Java Download site.
+The Java installation package should correspond to your Windows operating system (32-bit or 64-bit).

-This article assumes you have configured a Remote Data Processor profile, as described in Configure a Remote Data Collector/Processor.
+This article assumes you have created a Remote Data Processor profile in Metric Insights, as described in Configuring a Remote Data Collector/Processor.

 Before installing Data Processor on the Remote Machine, make sure you have all the necessary ports opened to establish connectivity between the MI server and the RDP.

 On the MI server, the components involved are data-processor (listening on port 2550) and seed (listening on port 2551).
 On the RDP side, remote data-processor uses one of the following ports:

 - In the Start Menu, start typing Control Panel, open this panel

 - Within the System and Security section, find and open Windows Firewall

 On the Windows Server where you plan to install the Data Processor, access your Metric Insight application from a web browser.
 Go to Admin > Collection & Storage > Remote Data Processors.